BitEscrow/escrow-sdk/README.md

 }
 ```

-The funder verifies the account information, then sends their funds to the address.
-This is a critical step in the protocol, as the transfer of funds commits to the xpub being used.
-Make sure that the xpub is correct!
+The funder independently verifies the account information, then sends their funds to the account address.

-Once the transaction is visible in the mempool, the funder can register the deposit on the escrow server, and commit the funds to a contract using a partially-signed [covenant](docs/deposit.md):
+Once the transaction is visible in the mempool, the funder commits the funds to a contract by pre-signing the contract's spending paths:

 ```ts
 interface CovenantData {